Haar-Laplacian for directed graphs: Context

 In \citep{Fior24quat}, the antiparallel edges (digons) are finally addressed and a solution is proposed by the use of quaternions, as a generalization of both the classical and the sign-magnetic Laplacians.
 The Laplacian is no longer a Hermitian complex matrix, but a Hermitian quaternion.
 Different graphs have different Laplacians; however, the mapping is not surjective: there are Hermitian quaternions that do not correspond to graphs.
 So, there is finally a distinction between all situations, but it is obtained with an excess of means.
 Also, the mapping from the adjacency matrix to the quaternion Laplacian is not continuous; the situation is similar to that of the sign-magnetic Laplacian.

 Another track of research, that we do not follow here, is based on Laplacians that are symmetric although the graph is directed.
 An example, based on a personalized PageRank approach, is \citep{Tong2020inception}.
+Also aside our interests are approaches that only approximate the Laplacian \citep{Tong2021contrastive}.